DalekBaldwin/check-it/README.md

 This is a randomized property-based testing library for Common Lisp.
 Rather than being a full-fledged general test framework in its own right, it's designed to embed randomized tests in whatever framework you like.

+The basic idea behind QuickCheck-style tools is simple, but they become complicated as different features interact, so some behaviors and API details may not be stable.
+I recommend that you configure your projects' test systems to optionally exclude check-it tests (e.g. by keeping them all in a separate package from your other tests) so that a breaking change won't impede your development workflow too much.

 ## Table of Contents
   * [Generating](#generating)
     * [Number Generators](#number-generators)